The Comprehensive Guide to Cloud Computing: Transforming Business and Technology in the Digital Age Cloud computing stands as one of the m...

 workloads.

-Sustainability becoming a key differentiator for cloud providers.
+- Future: Sustainability becoming a key differentiator for

-workloads to regions using cleaner energy.
-Increased transparency in
+dynamically shifts workloads to regions using cleaner energy.
+Increased

 - Cloud-Native Technologies